astoff/digestif/README.md

 - **Emacs with the [Eglot] package:** Digestif works out-of-the-box with Eglot.
 Just install the package (`M-x package-install RET eglot RET`), open some TeX document and enable Eglot (`M-x eglot`).
   Voilà!
+Some hints:

-Make sure to activate `yas-minor-mode` *before* starting up Eglot if you want to have code snippets inserted automatically after choosing a completion candidate.
+  - If you want automatic snippet insertion upon choosing a completion candidate, make sure to activate `yas-minor-mode` *before* starting up Eglot.

+  - Try the [consult-eglot] package to access the index of a multifile project (this is exposed via the the `workspace/symbols` LSP method.)

 - **Emacs with the [lsp-mode] package:** Just add